marcus-k/vscode-idl/README.md

 ## Features

-* Terminal commads.
+* Terminal commands.
 Ability to run IDL from a terminal window with commands except for the ability to debug.

 * Custom IDL color themes.
 If you are feeling retro, then the IDL Light theme is for you!
 It replicates the IDL Workbench theme colors.